rubberduck-vba/Rubberduck/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ---

-#Installation

-Visit our releases page, [download the installer](https://github.com/retailcoder/Rubberduck/releases/latest), and run the Setup.exe.

-If you're **upgrading** from version 1.0, you will need to completely uninstall it before installing the newest release.
-This isn't necessary when upgrading from newer versions.
-Also, be sure to back up the `rubberduck.config` file in the `\AppData\Roaming\Rubberduck\` directory prior to installation.

-##System Requirements

-- Windows Vista or more recent (tested on Win7 and Win8.1)
-- .Net Framework 4.5
-- Microsoft Office 97-2003 or higher

-Please feel free to test it on other versions and [submit any bugs on our issue tracker](https://github.com/retailcoder/Rubberduck/issues).

-**Note:** The 1.2 installer doesn't work for 64 bit versions of office.
-You can find the [work around here](https://rubberduckvba.wordpress.com/2015/03/11/64-bit-rubberduck-a-work-around-until-release-1-21-soon/).

----